Chapter 19.142

 (d) On-site waste disposal systems shall be located to avoid impairment to them or contamination from them during flooding.

-(1) All subdivision proposals shall be consistent with the need to minimize flood damage;
+(1) Be consistent with the need to minimize flood damage;

-(2) All subdivision proposals shall have public utilities and facilities, such as sewer, gas, electrical, and water systems located and constructed to minimize or eliminate flood damage;
+(2) Have public utilities and facilities, such as sewer, gas, electrical, and water systems, located and constructed to minimize or eliminate flood damage;

-(3) All subdivision proposals shall have adequate drainage provided to reduce exposure to flood damage;
+(3) Have adequate drainage provided to reduce exposure to flood damage;

-(4) Where base flood elevation data has not been provided or is not available from another authoritative source, it shall be generated for subdivision proposals and other proposed developments which contain at least 50 lots or five acres (whichever is less).
+(4) Where base flood elevation data has not been provided or is not available from another authoritative source, it shall be generated for all development proposals greater than 50 lots or five acres (whichever is less).

 19.142.130 Review of building permits.